ga-adi-macaron/Course-Materials/lessons/android-technologies-and-services/enable-search-lesson/README.md

 Finally, we add the code to handle our search in MainActivity.
 Since we aren't creating a new instance of the activity, we need to receive the search intent.
 This is delivered to a method called `onNewIntent`.

-> Give the students a few minutes to try to figure out what code goes inside the if statement below.

 ```java
 @Override